devedge/Scripts/README.md

 [Duplicate File Indexer](https://github.com/devedge/Scripts/tree/master/Duplicate%20File%20Indexer) (Javascript/NodeJS)

-A NodeJS script that parser a directory and all its subdirectories, hashing each file to determine if there are any duplicates.
-Any duplicated are moved into a seperate folder.
+A NodeJS script that scans a directory and all its subdirectories, hashing each file to determine if there are any duplicates.
+Any duplicates are moved into a seperate folder.
 <br>

 ***